yuhlearn/videnh/README.md

 ## Usage

-### Compile
+### Building the project

 There are a number of dependancies you need before you can compile the project.
 For Debian, the following might do:

 ```
-sudo apt-get install libvulkan-dev libgl1-mesa-dev glslc glslang-tools libgif-dev
+sudo apt-get install cmake libvulkan-dev libglut-dev glslc glslang-tools libgif-dev
 ```

-Use the following commands to clone the repo and compile the project.
+Use the following commands to clone the repo with submodules and build the project.

 ```
 git clone https://github.com/yuhlearn/videnh.git